arkanoid/NetHack/README.md

 # Nethack Bard and Music patch

+**Note: this is currently a work in progress, code won't compile for now.**

 ## Concept

 Musical instruments (the normal, non-magic ones) in Nethack have some minor effects.
 For example: playing a wooden flute have a chance to pacifying snakes based on dexterity and experience.